-The first reason why keeping a wild baby skunk as a pet is a bad idea is because it is probably illegal to do so where you live.
+The first reason why keeping a wild baby skunk as a pet is a bad idea is because it is most likely illegal to do so where you live.

-Most states prohibit you from taking an animal from the wild and keeping it captive, and for good reason.
-If everyone went out in search of baby skunks and kept the ones they found as pets there wouldn't be wild skunks for very long and then a variety of other environmental issues will arise from the lack of wild skunks.
+Most states prohibit you from taking an animal from the wild and keeping it as a pet and there are good reasons for this.
+If everyone went out in search of baby skunks and kept the ones they found, the wild skunk population would eventually be depleted and then a variety of other environmental issues would arise from the lack of wild skunks.

-Some people are licensed to care for, rehabilitate and sometimes even house wild skunks for the rest of the skunk's life but they still aren't pets to these people - they are wild skunks.
-Licensed rehabilitators have completed the necessary steps to receive and keep their permits and licenses to care for wild animals.
+Some people are specially licensed to care for, rehabilitate, and sometimes even house wild skunks for the rest of the skunk's life, but these wild skunks still aren't pets to these people.
+Licensed rehabilitators have completed the necessary steps to have and continue to have their permits and licenses to care for wild animals.
 They know what skunks need and are able to rehabilitate them and release them into the wild if they are healthy.
-They know how to avoid imprinting baby skunks and to give them the best chance at survival in the wild.
-Check with your state division of natural resources to find a skunk rehabilitator near you and check your state laws to see if it is legal to own a wild skunk where you live (usually you have to show proof of purchase from someone with a wildlife propagation permit in order to obtain a permit for yourself if it is legal to own a pet skunk at all).
+They also know how to avoid imprinting baby skunks and to give them the best chance at survival in the wild, something the general public does not typically know how to do.